 Exercise Can Help Lower Older Women's Fracture Risk

 Older women who get even light exercise, like a daily walk, may lower their risk of suffering a broken hip, a large study suggests.
 The study in JAMA Network Open of more than 77,000 older U.S. women took a deeper look at the types of exercise that are related to the risk of hip fracture and other bone breaks.
 Researchers found that, on average, women who regularly exercised at any intensity—from walking, to doing yard work, to jogging—had a lower risk of hip fracture over 14 years, compared to inactive women.
-Learn about top foods for healthy bones.

 Read the full story here.